SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 The *ACCPlugin* is aware of "Assetto Corsa Competizione", as you can see by the implementation of the *runningSimulator* method above.
 Since "Assetto Corsa Competizione" might also be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration) as a required simulator for this plugin, the "Chat" mode will only be active, i.e. available, when "Assetto Corsa Competizione" is running.
 As a convinience function, the implmentation of the *simulatorStartup* method  will automatically switch to "Chat" mode, when ACC has been started, thereby making the chat messages available on the hardware controller buttons.

-Note: With the introduction of Release 2.0, the *ACC* plugin is much more capable.
+Note: With the introduction of Release 2.0, the *ACC* plugin has become much more capable.
 The above example shows only a fraction of the functionality of this plugin for didactical reasons.

 ## Debugging